vegardhaneberg/European-Soccer-Predictions/README.md

   1. Clone the repo locally (navigate to your preferred directory and run git clone https://github.com/vegardhaneberg/TDT4173.git)
   2. Download the dataset from https://www.kaggle.com/hugomathien/soccer and place the database in the Data directory.
      The database should be called 'database.sqlite'
-  3. Comment out line 308 in Main.py
+  3. Comment out line 246 in Main.py
-  4. Uncomment line 309 in Main.py
-     This will run the best support vector machine and the best neural network from raw data.
+  4. Uncomment line 247 in Main.py and run the file This will run the best support vector machine and the best neural network from raw data.
 Please note that this will take approximately one hour.
 The confusion matrix for the svm will be printed before the neural network runs.
 After the neural network has finished training, the training plots will be plotted.
 Finally the NN-confusion matrix and the probability